Before you watch HBO Max’s ‘The West Wing’ reunion special, listen to skeptics of the beloved series

 What finally tipped Anthony and Olson into creating their podcast was a CNN interview in which Aaron Sorkin said the following: “I really like the new crop of young people who were just elected to Congress.
 They now need to stop acting like young people, okay?”

-Although their opinion of the show was already low, once the pair started revisiting the series at length, their respect for it degenerated even further.
+Although their opinion of the show was already low, once the pair started revisiting the series at length—with guests such as the Chapo Trap House hosts, journalist and Bernie Sanders campaign advisor David Sirota, and script consultant Mary Kate O’Flanagan—their respect for it degenerated even further.

 “We thought at first that we were going to be bagging on the politics while acknowledging that these are great actors and Sorkin’s a great writer,” Olson says.
 “And I would say where we are now is: ‘These are great actors.'”